 So a character may initially not be aware of his or her internal problem.
-A character trait, after all, is something that has been in a character for a long time – in a storytelling context, since before the beginning of the story.
+A character trait, after all, is something that has been in a character for a long time – since before the beginning of the story.
 This almost invites a backstory scene to explain the origin of the internal problem.
 But beware, there is a subtle writer trap here.
 More about that below.

 The Difference between Want and Goal

 So: A character wants a certain state of being, a particular situation such as wealth, power, happiness, being in a relationship, owning a desired object.
 The character may believe this will be attained upon achieving a particular goal, the apparent manifestation of the solution to the external problem.
 However, once the character has reached the goal, it may transpire that the goal is not at all what the character needs in order to achieve the want.
 The real need, perhaps hidden to the character up to now, is a change in character, which is to say a change of the negative character trait to a positive one.

 In other words, growth.
 The character will grow by solving the internal problem.
 The internal problem is an emotional immaturity in the character.
 The real need the internal problem spawns is emotional growth.
 This growth will turn the character into a person whose actions are no longer detrimental to his or herself, and who acts well towards others, i.e. with social responsibility.